 Loading

-Visitors to Bhutan can explore stunning valleys, hike to sacred monasteries perched on cliffs, attend vibrant festivals, and experience the warm hospitality of the Bhutanese people.
+Visitors can explore beautiful valleys, hike to ancient monasteries situated on high mountain cliffs, attend traditional festivals, and socialize with the friendly people of Bhutan.

 Paro Taktsang (Tiger’s Nest Monastery)